RHVoice/RHVoice/doc/en/Creating-new-voice.md

 - Part 3.
 Generating the voice for RHVoice.

 ## Warning: work in progress
-This text is a work in progress, version 0.01.
+This text is a work in progress, version 0.2.
 Part 1 and 2 are complete, but some important questions related to RHVoice, are still open.

-- What did I wrong?
-After voice-building-utils export-voice and calling RHVoice-test -p Myvoice I get Error: HTS106_Model_load_pdf: Failed to load header of pdfs.
 - Is 16000 voice variant needed if we have 24000, and how to generate it without repeating audio importing and training?
 - What is purpose of realign step in voice-building-utils?
 - How to solve the [Assertion error during F0 extraction](#assertion_error) and is proposed workaround correct?